 Summit County is among the top ten Ohio counties with the highest number of positive Coronavirus cases.
-We understand that our community’s well-being is reliant upon proper testing; that’s why we’re offering drive-up nasal and throat swab testing for COVID-19.
-Administered by our pharmacists, our tests provide results in 3-5 business days.
+We understand that our community’s well-being is reliant upon proper testing; that’s why we’re offering rapid PCR nasal testing for COVID-19.
+Administered by our trained pharmacy staff, our tests provide results within 30 minutes.

 Upon arrival, please remain in your car and call the pharmacy at (330) 929-9183 or text us at (330) 778-4426 to initiate the testing process.
 We ask that you wear a face mask throughout the process until our staff is ready to conduct the swab.

 Currently, we are not able to bill insurance for our COVID-19 tests.
 Cost for the rapid PCR test is $125.

 If you are seeking a COVID-19 test, we encourage you to call the pharmacy to ensure staff are available for testing.
 Walk-in appointments are accepted until 45 minutes before close, but in order to ensure there is a team member available to assist you, we request you call ahead.